DataResponsibly/RAI_Site.github.io/_pages/RAIforUkraine.md

 <h4 class="category" id="apply">Why join #RAIforUkraine?</h4>

-Since 2022, our program has supported over 70 students from 12 Ukrainian universities.
-Guided by 48 mentors, ranging from faculty to PhD students and postdocs at 24 academic institutions across the U.S. and Europe, our Research Fellows have engaged in 40 research projects, leading to 15 peer-reviewed publications in top computer science and data science venues to date— a number that continues to grow with each completed project.
-As the program expands, so do these achievements, strengthening global collaboration and fostering peace and cooperation across borders.
+Launched in 2022, the program has supported **70+ students** from **12 Ukrainian universities**, guided by **48 mentors** at **24 academic institutions** in the U.S. and Europe.
+Our Research Fellows have completed over **40 projects** and co-authored **17 peer-reviewed publications** in top computer science and data science venues—a number that continues to grow as more projects reach completion.
+Research topics span a range of responsible AI areas, including **fairness, interpretability, privacy, data management, evaluation, and more.**

 <h5 class="category" id="students">For Prospective Research Fellows</h5>